Northernberg/parlament-list/README.md

 # Parlament List app

-An App that fetches data from the Swedish parliament and shows information regarding the parties and members.
+An App that fetches data from the Swedish Parliament and shows information regarding the parties and members.
+If you press a Parliament member card you are sent to their detailed page on riksdagen.se

 # Setup